jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+The message was never a gentle “It’s really convenient, so why don’t you try it?”
+It was more a question of “It’s REALLY CONVENIENT so you’ve GOT TO use it!”

+...

+Keeping something because it would be a waste to get rid of it is a kind of torture.

+> The Art of Discarding

 The purpose of a park, Moses had been telling his designers for years, wasn't to overawe or impress; it was to encourage the having of a good time.

 > Robert Caro, *The Power Broker*